 The Malvern Zetasizer is a compact benchtop measurement system which requires little space on a standard laboratory lab bench.
 It also requires connection to a computer (either standard PC or a laptop).
-All requirements are listed in the manual, which is automatically placed on your computer in PDF format, along with the software and available under
+All requirements are in the manual.
+Which is automatically placed on your computer in PDF format, along with the software and available under

 Start –> All Programs –> Malvern Instruments –> Zetasizer Software –> Documentation –> Man0382-5.0 (Zetasizer Nano Essentials).pdf

-If you do not have the software installed yet, it can be downloaded for free. or get the manual Man0382_5.0_(Zetasizer_Nano_Essentials)-reduced-filesize directly
+If you do not have the software installed yet, you can download it for free.
+Or get the manual Man0382_5.0_(Zetasizer_Nano_Essentials)-reduced-filesize directly.

 Space requirements (all measurements are width x depth x height):

 - The standard Zetasizer Nano series system itself measures approximately 320 mm x 600 mm x 260 mm, see excerpt of the site requirements.